shreyasminocha/Dummy.js/README.md

 ## Thanks

-I would like to thank all those who have taken the time to contribute to this library by fixing bugs, contributing code, or spreading the word.
+We extend our gratitude to all those who have taken the time to contribute to this library by fixing bugs, contributing code, or spreading the word.

 Made with ♥ by @shreyasminocha.